There’s breastfeeding. And then there’s breastfeeding a food allergy baby. Both are a lot more work than I bargained for.

 My goal for the two of us was to make it 12 months.
 But due to an unexpected drop in my supply, I introduced the allergen-free (very expensive) formula at eight months old.
 At first, he was having mostly breastmilk with maybe only three to four ounces of formula.
 I felt very good about that.

 Then we got into months 9-10 and it was me who dropped the ball.
 It hurts me to admit it.
 As an exclusive pumping mom who still worked for an employer and was starting her own business, I’d had enough.
 I dreaded having to put cold plastic cones on my breasts and angrily squeeze whatever drops were left that would come out.
-I just wanted to sleep when I got tired, not having to force myself to wake up and painfully pump before bed.
+When I got tired, I just wanted to sleep, not have to force myself to wake up and painfully pump before bed.
 I desperately needed sleep.
 And my son had just started to sleep decently.
 Call me selfish and I may agree with you.
 After all, if mama ain’t happy, nobody’s happy.

 I was sad in some ways to end it when I did, but I also know that I did my best.
 Beating myself up about it won’t make anything better.
 I love my son more than the world, and we built a beautiful bond.
 And it all started with breastfeeding.